mdanilakis/michalisdaniilakis.com/content/posts/dockerizing-a-spring-boot-application.md

 Hello, world!
 ```

-You can find the complete source of this guide [in GitHub](https://github.com/mdanilakis/spring-boot-docker).
+You can find the complete source of this guide [on GitHub](https://github.com/mdanilakis/spring-boot-docker).

 eof.